Joe Son: Torture and manslaughter convictions

 Gaitan, 40, confessed and pled guilty to one felony count each of kidnapping, "sodomy by force in concert", "rape in concert", "forcible oral copulation", and "forcible rape with a sentencing enhancement for committing rape while armed with a firearm".
 He was sentenced January 28, 2011, to 17 years and four months in state prison, with parole possible in 2018.

-In an interrogation video filmed by the Huntington Beach Police Department, Son touts his acting career, but denied the crime or any contact with the victim, which he maintained to his trial.
+In an interrogation video filmed by the Huntington Beach Police Department, Son touted his acting career, but denied the crime or any contact with the victim, which he maintained to his trial.
 During the trial, the Orange County District Attorney's Office maintained that Son and his co-defendant pistol-whipped, tortured and repeatedly sexually assaulted their female victim before releasing her with her pants tied around her eyes.
 During the trial, the woman said that Son told her: "It's Christmas.
 This is your lucky day."

 Son was found guilty of one felony count of torture, and given a life sentence.
 Less than a month later, Son was accused of killing his cellmate Michael Graham, who was beaten to death.
 The beating happened on October 10, 2011, at 5:25 pm, on "B" Yard Reception, building 5 at Wasco State Prison.
 The man died 25 minutes later from multiple blunt force trauma.
 The victim was someone who had lived as a transient, and was serving two years for failure to register as a sex offender.
 After the killing, Son was moved to solitary confinement.
 On September 13, 2013, Son was charged with Graham's murder.
 At his trial in 2017, he was found guilty of voluntary manslaughter, and received an additional 27-year sentence.